corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 In general, I like that Rust has a relatively small standard library because once a feature is in there it stays there forever. [^forever]

+{{ <next_steps context="Want a code review focused on the surprises Rust's compiler won't catch?
+Let's check the assumptions behind your Rust usage." source="sharp-edges-in-rust-std" /> }}

 [^forever]: Yes, you *can* deprecate functionality, but this is a very timid and [laborious process](https://rust-lang.github.io/rfcs/1270-deprecation.html) and that still doesn't mean functionality gets removed.
 For example, `std::env::home_dir()` has been deprecated for years and is now not getting removed, but instead will be [fixed with a bugfix release and un-deprecated](https://releases.rs/docs/1.85.0/#compatibility-notes).